AmitFr7/8-bit-Simplified-Router/README.md

 A router is a circuit which can be used to facilitate the routing of data packets from their source to their respective destinations.
 It does so by maintaining a table of pairs, each pair consists of an address and the output port to be used.

 The router receives a packet that consists of data and the address that the packet must be delivered to.
 The router then looks up the output port corresponding to the destination address, stored in a table as shown below.
 If such an entry exists for the destination address in the routing table, the router forwards the packet to the required port.
-If such an entry does not exist, the router routes the data packet to a default port (port 00 in that implementation.
+If such an entry does not exist, the router routes the data packet to a default port (port 00 in that implementation).

 The router functionality consists of 2 phases: